 - Make 120 qualifying payments

 The IDR program chosen will most likely be PAYE or REPAYE, but you should work with someone well versed in the different IDR options.
 If your goal is to utilize PSLF then try and avoid forbearance and deferment at all costs and sign up for one of the IDR plans.
-Your payments in the IDR plans could be next to nothing and still qualify towards forgiveness.
+Your payments in the IDR plans could be next to nothing and still qualify for forgiveness.

 Should I pursue PSLF?